 - 2011-present – Environmental risk factors for cancer modeled using advanced geospatial methods

-- 1995-present – Occupational exposures (pesticides, radiation, chemicals) and cancer
+- 1995-present – Cancer risk associated with occupational exposures (pesticides, radiation, chemicals)

 - 2000-present – Colorectal Cancer: A population-based, genetic epidemiological research program conducted by an interdisciplinary health research team

 - 1995-present – Ovarian Cancer: A province-wide case-control study of the interaction between genetic and reproductive factors in ovarian cancer development and progression

 - 1998-present – Lung Cancer: A population-based, case-control study of modifiers of the association between tobacco smoke and lung cancer

 Examples selected from over 300 peer-reviewed publications: